The best hotels in Amritsar

 Amritsar's industrial sector. textiles, surgical instruments, food processing. means factories and supplier sites are often 10-20km outside the city toward Dera Baba Nanak Road or Majitha Road.
 Factor in that commute.
 The airport is quick to reach from most hotels: 25-35 minutes from Fatehabad Road, under 15 from Airport Road.

-Amritsar's best neighborhoods
+Amritsar's best hotel regions

 Prioritize the Golden Temple area or Fatehabad Road. that's where the city actually rewards you.
 Lawrence Road and The Mall are solid mid-range corridors, but Ajnala Road is only worth it if you're staying at the Hyatt specifically.